redhat-performance/openstack-templates/RDU-Scale/Newton/R730xd/README.md

 sets the number of these composable compute nodes you want in your deplyoment.
 *OvercloudR730ComputeFlavor* sets the falvor.
 We set it to compute in our example but you could set it to anything you want as long as you have a corresponding flavor already created and tagged to the nodes you want to use.
+We set the flavor and count of the composable ceph nodes in a similar manner.